 01 of 06

 02 of 06

 Although horchata might be associated with Central American countries, the non-alcoholic beverage originated in North Africa, where it was made from sweetened tiger nuts.
 Muslims brought the sweet beverage to Spain around 1000 CE, and it eventually made its way to the Americas via sailing explorers.

-Horchata de chufa is still made with tiger nuts, but the common version ins Mexico and Guatemala is horchata de arroz, which is made with rice milk.
+Horchata de chufa is still made with tiger nuts, but the common version in Mexico and Guatemala is horchata de arroz, which is made with rice milk.
 As a non-dairy beverage, it's an option for those who suffer from lactose intolerance.

 03 of 06

 Originally from Spain, sangria traditionally contains alcohol in the form of red wine and brandy.
 However, it also typically has some sort of fruit juice, sparkling water or soda, and plenty of chopped fruit.
-Simply eliminate the alcohol for a flavorful Summer beverage.
+Simply eliminate the alcohol for a flavorful summer beverage.

-When you're making sangria, it's best to include a lot of different types of fruit for the most colorful and flavorful beverage.
+When you're making non-alcoholic fruity sangria, it's best to include a lot of different types of fruit for the most colorful and flavorful beverage.
 Consider adding sliced citrus, including oranges, lemons, limes, and grapefruit, as well as all types of berries, apples, and melons.
-Pour fruit juice, such as apple, grape, and orange juices, over the fruit, and then add carbonated water for a little fizz.
+Pour fruit juice, such as apple, grape, and orange juices, over the fruit, and then add carbonated water for a little fizz.Continue to 5 of 6 below.

-You don't have to skip out on the tropical beverages just because you're skipping the hooch.
-A traditional pina colada, the national drink of Puerto Rico, blends together coconut milk or cream, pineapple juice, and rum.
-A virgin smoothie, though, can shake up the pineapple juice, coconut milk, and ice to create a tropical vacation in a glass.Continue to 5 of 5 below.
+You don't have to skip out on the tropical beverages just because you're skipping the alcohol.
+A traditional piña colada, the national drink of Puerto Rico, blends together coconut milk or cream, pineapple juice, and rum.
+A virgin smoothie, though, still brings that frozen cocktail vibe with this piña colada smoothie by blending up pineapple juice, cream of coconut, and ice to create a tropical vacation in a glass.